Voluntary Disclosure Program

 The VDP covers any regulated work that might have been performed that is not compliant with the Safety Standards Act and its associated regulations.

-- Regulated work performed without a legally-required permit
+- Performing work without a required permit;

 Why should I apply?

 Technical Safety BC has the technology, methodology, and the expertise to identify contractors who are failing to fulfill their legal responsibilities.
 With the data and resources we have, for these non-compliant contractors it is not a question of if they will be caught, but when.